Rubik's Cube of the Future

 - Only for ages 14+

-- Strong magnets will erase hard disk drives.
-Keep away from hard drives, computers, phones, credit cards, ATM cards, pacemakers, and anything with memory.
+Strong magnets will erase hard disk drives.
+Keep away from hard drives, computers, phones, credit cards, ATM cards, etc.